OVERVIEW

 Walk to Triacastela

-Having completed a couple of days of climbing, you can enjoy a predominantly downhill trail to Triacastela.
-Peppered with hamlets and villages, there are plenty of opportunities today to take a break from the downhill, find some shade and rest the feet.
+Having completed a couple of days of climbing, you can enjoy a gently undulatting trail to Triacastela.
+Peppered with hamlets and villages, there are plenty of opportunities today to take a break, find some shade and rest your feet.
 Although destroyed by the Normans in the 10th century, Tricastela was named after the 3 castles surrounding the settlement.
 Nowadays this is the last stop before joining the final 100km of the Camino at Sarria the following night.

 Walk: 22km